section-engineering-education/engineering-education/content/articles/servlet-request-and-servlet-collaboration/SevletRequest and ServletCallaboration.md

 This example will give you a solid foundation for working with the `ServletDispatcher` interface in your project.
 To improve your understanding and enhance your coding skills, I recommend that you start exploring more examples.

 We assumed you already knew how to use the eclipse IDE and configure the Tomcat server in this example.
-If not, look at the [ServletRequest example above.](servletrequest-interface-example)
+If not, look at the [ServletRequest example above](#servletrequest-interface-example)

 **Happy coding!**